Special Educational Needs and Disabilities

 Or - What you need to know to help you decide if this school is for you when your child has additional needs

-- Derwent is a one form entry Lower School set in extensive grounds.
+- From September Derwent became a two form entry Primary School set in extensive grounds.

 - Teachers meet the needs of all the children in their class through differentiation.

 - At Derwent we monitor every child’s progress half termly.
 It is through this monitoring that we are able to identify children who are not making expected progress.